cpt-waffle/lhl-lectures/w08d04-Intro-to-Ruby/notes.md

 ### JS - Javascript

-- 8 - 10 days to invent javascript, 1995
+- 8 - 10 days invented javascript 1995 (Brendan Eich)
-- Javascript --- at the time, java was very popular, get attention of the language based on the name...
-- asynch -- (callbacks, promises, async/await )
-- ^performance is great!
-- massive community !!
-- massive package library
+- javascript was named because of the success of JAVA
+- async -- one main thread, and then things get pushed into the callback stack
+- good performance
+- npmjs.com 1.3 mill packages, very active community/communities
-- syntax, is inspired from c/java
+- syntax inspired by Java/C

 ### Ruby

-- inveted in 1995
+- invented in 1995
-- Matz - Yukihiro Matsumoto
+- Yukihiro Matsumoto -- Matz (perl)
+- got popular in 2005-08 (Ruby on Rails)
-- "simplified" and "uncluttered"
+- syntax simplified* and uncluttered*
-- synch language (do a line of code, go to next...)
+- sync language (each line runs, then the next line runs, and on, and on)
-- lacks performance :(
+- performance :( not great
-- Ruby on Rails (2005)
-- get features out quickly with RoR
-- big libraries
+- huge library of packages
-- community is dropping :(
+- comminity is slowly dropping but still some places are active
-- established
+- established community/language